 Like many of its contemporary rivals, the Hector has a split headlight design, with the daytime running lights (DRLs) positioned in line with the top of the grille, with the headlamps below and the foglamps below them.
 What’s impressive is that all the lights in the top two variants of the Hector, including the rear lights, are LEDs – a first in this segment.
 Now many may say that MG has nicked the dynamic indicators from Audi, but, in all fairness, this only adds to the air of premiumness and doesn’t look over-the-top or garish at all.

 Now, when you come to the body in profile, thankfully, the Hector doesn’t get overly flared wheel arches.
 But, because of its colossal size, the 17-inch alloy wheels look puny, to say the least.
 Apart from the top-of-the-line XUV500 that offers an 18-inch set of wheels, the rest of the competition all get 17-inches.
 Also, just below the A-pillar, there’s a humongous badge that reads ‘Internet Inside,’ which is less than subtle, to say the least.
 So, why is it there?
 Well, we’ll get to that later.
 MG has left no stone unturned when it comes to branding, as there’s even a chrome strip that reads Morris Garages at the bottom of the rear doors.

 In my opinion, the rear looks stunning, as it has a wraparound LED tail lights that run across the boot.
 There are some hints of Audi design even in the tailgate design if you look closely.

-The SUV is solidly build, and the heavy doors confirm this.
-What we didn’t like though, and what reminded us of old Tata vehicles, were the massive shut lines across the Hector.
+The SUV is solidly built, and the heavy doors confirm this.
+What we didn’t like though, and that reminded us of old Tata vehicles, were the massive shut lines across the Hector.
 The plus point here is that at least they’re all uniform.